SharePoint/sp-dev-docs/docs/general-development/loop-back-soap-calls-and-direct-linking.md

 # Loop-Back SOAP Calls and Direct Linking

-If you are writing code within Microsoft SharePoint Foundation, for example, a custom Web Part, custom aspx page, and so on, you should make direct calls to Microsoft.Office.Excel.Server.WebServices.dll.
+If you are writing code within Microsoft SharePoint Foundation, for example, a custom web part, custom aspx page, and so on, you should make direct calls to Microsoft.Office.Excel.Server.WebServices.dll.
 You do this by linking directly to Microsoft.Office.Excel.Server.WebServices.dll.